Bishop of Ely

 The Bishop of Ely, by ancient tradition, is the Visitor of three Cambridge Colleges: Jesus, Peterhouse and St John's.
 He takes a keen interest in both the University of Cambridge and Anglia Ruskin University.
 He is also the Chair of the Council at Westcott House, one of the Anglican theological colleges within the Cambridge Federation.

 Bishop Stephen has played a major role in building up links with Churches overseas and has travelled to South Sudan and Latvia on behalf of the Diocese of Salisbury and Vellore in South India as Bishop of Ely.
-He has recently visited Kigali in Rwanda to build the new inter-diocesan link and in March 2015 he visited the Nordkirche, the Church of North Germany, which Bishop Stephen first got to know through a Durham link.
+He has visited Kigali in Rwanda to build the new inter-diocesan link and in March 2015 he visited the Nordkirche, the Church of North Germany, which Bishop Stephen first got to know through a Durham link.
 The Diocese of Ely has a long-established link with Nordkirch which Bishop Stephen is keen to sustain.

 Bishop Stephen chaired the board of a mental health charity for some years.
-He is now the Anglican bishop accompanying the L’Arche Community in the UK, a mixed community of people with learning difficulties and those who care for them.
-He has recently become one of the church leaders for the L’Arche Community internationally.
+He is now the Anglican bishop accompanying the L'Arche Community in the UK, a mixed community of people with learning difficulties and those who care for them.
+He is one of the church leaders for the L'Arche Community internationally.
 He is also a patron of the Arthur Rank Hospice and of Romsey Mill in Cambridge, of Arts and Minds, the National Youth Arts Trust and of Kairos UK.

 Bishop Stephen grew up in multi-cultural South London, where some of his family still live.
 He attended a Church of England grammar school next to the Oval cricket ground, with free views of test matches.
 Bishop Stephen is single and part of a wider loving family, which includes his mother and stepfather, his two married sisters, a teenage nephew and niece and a number of god children.